High School Student

 Earn Free College Credit Before Graduating High School

-Start your college career while still in high school by earning high school and college credit at the same time — on your high school campus or on the Riverside City College Campus.
-To Participate you will need to apply and submit documents with the following timeframes:
+Start your college career while still in high school by earning high school and college credit at the same time — on your high school campus or on the Riverside City College campus.
+We have options for students who are interested in Dual Enrollment, Concurrent Enrollment, or CTE High School Articulation

-- Attendance at one of the following local high schools:
+Attendance at one of the following local school districts:

 - Completion of the RCC Online Admission Application for the term of attendance